skip to Main Content

 Infoblox offers an extensive portfolio of Technical Training to help its customers get the optimal advantage from their Infoblox solutions, and Adobe has taken full advantage of it.
 In all, ten people from Adobe have taken the Technical Training courses with Infoblox, ranging from the NIOS Configuration Class to the Advanced Administration Class.
 “The Infoblox training classes give my team the necessary skills and fundamentals needed to effectively manage our DDI infrastructure,” says Sandhu.
 “But more than that, because the courses are taught by former field engineers, they learn real techniques and strategies from experienced Infoblox experts—this has proven to be invaluable.”

-After four years on the Infoblox gear, both Hetherwick and Sandhu see the company more as a strategic partner than as a vendor.
+After over four years on the Infoblox gear, both Hetherwick and Sandhu see the company more as a strategic partner than as a vendor.
 Performance, security, and visibility are key initiatives with Adobe’s executive leadership, so the network team is continuing to extend its use of reporting, discovery, and security capabilities available with the latest Infoblox products.
 “We have a very high degree of confidence in our Infoblox DNS services,” Sandhu concludes.

 Let’s talk core networking and security